 WRITING THE VICTORIANS: NEO-VICTORIANISM IN CONTEMPORARY CULTURE - 2023/4

 This module aims to explore a variety of neo-Victorian texts to examine how the legacy of the Victorians continues to inform contemporary culture.
 Students will be asked to consider the significance of neo-Victorian writing in the context of postmodernity and will analyse the literary, cultural and commercial impacts of the genre.
-The module will begin by considering early examples of neo-Victorian texts that emerged in the 1960s before exploring the expansion of the genre in the twentieth and twenty-first century.
-It will cover a range of neo-Victorian productions including novels, plays, film and TV adaptations that are informed by well-known Victorian texts in order to examine the wider cultural impact of contemporary engagements with the Victorian period, and will ask students to analyse those issues of race, class, gender and sexuality interrogated and challenged by neo-Victorian works
+The module will begin by considering early examples of neo-Victorian texts that emerged in the 1950s and 60s before exploring the expansion of the genre in the twentieth and twenty-first centuries.
+It will cover a range of neo-Victorian productions including novels, poetry, film and TV adaptations that are informed by well-known Victorian texts in order to examine the wider cultural impact of contemporary engagements with the Victorian period, and will ask students to analyse issues of race, class, gender and sexuality which are interrogated and challenged by neo-Victorian works.

 School of Literature and Languages

 Number of Credits: 15

 Module cap (Maximum number of students): N/A